Payment of pensions abroad

 - Non-UK nationals who lived and worked in the UK for all or part of their working lives and then returned home at or before retirement.
 Many of these people may hold UK pension funds which they will want to bring into payment when they are ready to retire.

 Individuals in both of the above categories may need help in identifying how best to access their UK pension funds whilst they are living abroad.
-How benefits are paid to an individual living overseas will depend on the scheme rules and/or provider.
+How benefits are paid to an individual living abroad will depend on the scheme rules and/or provider.
 The following options may be available:

 - payments can be made to a UK bank account that the individual still holds.